lsst-sqre/gafaelfawr/docs/dev/development.rst

 .. code-block:: sh

-   tox -e run
+   tox run -e run

 This will use ``docker-compose`` to start Redis and PostgreSQL servers, and then will start Gafaelfawr in the foreground outside of Docker.
 You can now go to ``http://localhost:8080/auth/tokens`` and will be redirected to GitHub for authentication.

 To stop the running server, use Ctrl-C.
-You will then need to run:
+You will then need to manually shut down the Redis and PostgreSQL containers, since tox doesn't support shutdown commands.

 .. code-block:: sh

    docker-compose down

-to stop the Redis and PostgreSQL containers.

 The advantage of this method is that the running code and UI will be taken from your current working directory, so you can update it on the fly and immediately see the effects.